 Enabling not only creates a permissive attitude toward drug use but also gives the addict no desire to seek treatment.
-As a result, those enabled, tend to lose faith in themselves and do not respect their loved ones who are supposed to support and get them help but instead is making it easier for them to continue abusing substances.
+As a result, those enabled, tend to lose faith in themselves.
+They also lose respect for their loved ones who are supposed to support and get them help.
+It instead makes it easier for them to continue abusing substances.

 At Hope Connections Family Support Group at Crest View Recovery Center in Asheville, NC, we specialize in family therapy, our team of substance abuse counselors, family therapists, and intervention specialists are just some of the professionals available who can help families cope with the effects of addiction and mend broken bonds.

 During family therapy at Crest View, we hear about the various unique experiences and struggles that families face while dealing with addiction everyday.
 We then assess the situation in-depth, and provide the best resources available, to help them and their loved ones cope with those experiences, to make it easier to overcome this all-too-common disease together.

 Having a family member who is struggling with addiction or substance abuse, commonly being drugs and alcohol, is one of the toughest things to deal with.
 So much so, that the National Council on Alcoholism and Drug Dependence defines addiction as a “family” disease.
 We agree, as this disease not only affects the person going through it but their whole family as well.
 Members of the family are put in a great deal of stress, disrupting life routines, and causing unsettling and frightening experiences.